SicongLiuRS/Multitemporal-HR-Images-Classification/README.md

-# Multitemporal Deep Fusion Network (MDFN) for Short-Term Multitemporal HR Images Classification
+# MDFN for Short-Term Multitemporal HR Images Classification

 It is the python-keras implementation of the paper:  A Novel Multitemporal Deep Fusion Network (MDFN) for Short-Term Multitemporal HR Images Classification